DenisBuserski/email-sender/README.md

 ### Case 3
 The logic in this case is to check if we have all 3 events("Event-1", "Event-2", "Event-3") for a particular day.
 The logic can be seen [here](https://github.com/DenisBuserski/email-sender/blob/main/src/main/java/org/example/dbcheck/EventServiceImpl.java).
-If we don't have all 3 events for they day an email will be sent.
+If we don't have all 3 events for the day an email will be sent.

 ![Output](https://github.com/DenisBuserski/email-sender/blob/main/case-3.png)